“The way we do anything is the way we do everything.”

-My life’s philosophy is to always do my best in everything that I do.
+My life’s philosophy is to always do my best in everything I do.

 This translates to taking care of myself and those around me.
 However, before providing for others, I must first be able to supply for myself.

 And how I treat myself indicates how I will do for others.
 That’s because how I do one thing is more or less how I do everything.

-For example, if I take my health seriously, then chances are high that I will also seriously take care other areas of my life.
+For example, if I take my health seriously, then chances are high that I will also deliberately take care other areas of my life.

 While my goal is to strive for a well-balanced life, I will inevitably focus on one area more than another.

 For example, my current focus is on my business.
 Therefore most of my time and energy are dedicated to that.

 However, I also value my health, close relationships, and personal growth.

 Whenever I find myself spending too much time on my business while neglecting my health by not dedicating time for exercise, then it’s time to shift my priorities and focus more on my health.

 This also applies to my relationships and personal growth if they’re not getting the attention that they deserve.